simatic-ax/renovate-config/README.md

 ### Manual execution

 The manual execution does the exact same thing, except it offers a button to the user to run the Renovate bot manually whenever required.
+To execute a GitHub action manually, simply navigate to the "Actions" tab within your repository, pick the action of the left side and execute "Run workflow".

 ## Renovate configuration

+**DISCLAIMER**: We don't expect you to actively alter the provided configuration, since it has been configured already to support the most common usecases when using SIMATIC AX.
+However, following you'll find a more technical description of what could be configured additionally.
+In case you don't plan any customization or are not in need of setting up a renovate bot for own, feel free to skip this part.

 ### Entry point